bennygoldman/passport-next/README.md

 # Toronto Library Passport

-Testing Passport concept using shadcn-ui
+Quick prototyping with TypeScript and shadcn-ui

 ## to run